DavoDC/CITS3003_Template/README.md

 ## Important Note for Mac Users
 - The folder structure will work just fine for you.
-- But the files in `Lab1` (CPP file, makefile, shaders) will require a bit of editing before they can work.
-- I have added comments mentioning 'Mac' where these changes to need to occur.
+- But you will need a different makefile, so:
+    - Delete `Lab1/makefile` (as it for Linux only)
+    - Rename `Lab1/Mac_makefile` to `makefile`
-- So to make these changes:
+- If you wish to run `diamond.cpp`:
-<br /> For the CPP file, makefile and shaders:
-<br /> - Search for 'Mac' in a text editor in each of these files.
+    - Open it in a text editor
+    - Search for "`# Create VAO on Mac`"
-<br /> - Follow the instructions in the comments.
+    - Follow the instructions there for Mac users

 ## Links Back to My Guide
 - [Default](https://docs.google.com/document/d/1mu-z7HbcocU0U21qmdsqrVXK6f_btW0oJq6AvEUAMcQ)